FerretDB/FerretDB/website/blog/2022-11-14-mongodb-crud-operations-with-ferretdb.md

 ---
 slug: mongodb-crud-operations-with-ferretdb
-title: "How to Pass Basic MongoDB CRUD Operations With FerretDB"
+title: 'How to Pass Basic MongoDB CRUD Operations With FerretDB'
 author: Alexander Fashakin
 image: /img/blog/uriel-sc-11KDtiUWRq4-unsplash-1024x680.jpg
 description: In this tutorial, we will show you how to pass basic MongoDB CRUD operations in FerretDB - the open source MongoDB alternative.